 Rumi Contractor, president and chief operating officer, Quinnox:

 “In the era of multicloud infrastructure, enterprise applications need to access data from whichever location the data needs to reside.
 Our clients have expressed a strong desire to quickly store, access, manipulate and transform data into insights and in a secure manner – all without administrative overhead or complicated bureaucracy.
 In this regard, the StorageOS solution is the first I’ve seen that provides a persistent, cloud-native storage platform that will help make applications portable and secure without hardware or cloud provider lock-in.”

 Letizia Lukas, director, Exigo S.A.:

-“The roles of IT DevOps and data centre managers have changed considerably with the arrival of software containers.
-An organisation’s ability to test, adapt and bring applications to market quickly and at web scale depends on software developers and operations managers having access to scalable, high performance storage that is simple to provision and manage.
+“The roles of IT DevOps and data center managers have changed considerably with the arrival of software containers.
+An organization’s ability to test, adapt and bring applications to market quickly and at web scale depends on software developers and operations managers having access to scalable, high performance storage that is simple to provision and manage.
 The legacy storage architectures are complex and lack the interoperability and API support needed to support DevOps.
 StorageOS ticks all the boxes when it comes to simplifying storage provisioning and management with business rules automation, letting developers focus on building great applications that drive their users’ businesses.”

 Brian Clavin, data center specialist for a Global Telecom Provider: